 Diving in Pulau Weh, Indonesia, remains my top underwater experience together with the dive in Apo Reef in the Philippines.
-Pulau Weh Island lays at a ferry ride from Banda Aceh at the top of Sumatra and is a paradise for divers.
-Feauturing more than 20 different dive sites and prices that will make your wallet happy.
+Pulau Weh Island lays at a ferry ride from Banda Aceh at the tip of Sumatra and is a paradise for divers.
+Featuring more than 20 different dive sites and prices that will make your wallet happy.

 For tips about the other ways to enjoy your stay in the beautiful Pulau Weh, apart from diving, check my other article: Things to do in Pulau Weh.